adeveloperdiary/Web-Application-Desktop-Framework/README.md

 ### Running the Demo
 You can still run the demo by opening the /demo/bin-debug/App2Demo.html file in internet explorer.
+This was coded using Flex 3.